circlefin/perimeter-protocol/README.md

-# perimeter-core
+# Perimeter Protocol

-This repository contains the core Solidity contracts for the Perimeter Protocol, an audited, open-source protocol that anyone can freely use to build unique credit applications using USDC.
+This repository contains an audited, open-source reference implementation for the Perimeter Protocol that anyone can freely use to build unique credit applications using USDC.

 ## About Perimeter

 A project by [Circle Research](https://www.circle.com/en/circle-research), Perimeter offers several important features, such as the ability to delegate loan management and monitoring, integration with [open identity standards](https://www.circle.com/en/verite), and the flexibility to accommodate different types of credit instruments.
 Perimeter stands out for not relying on a protocol token and its adaptability to various scenarios.
 Please read more about Perimeter [in the whitepaper](https://www.circle.com/hubfs/Circle%20Research/Whitepapers/Perimeter_Protocol_Circle_Research.pdf).

+Please note: Perimeter Protocol is a Proof-of-Concept by Circle Research and is provided “as-is” as an open-source contribution.
+As a research project, it has not been productionized nor does Circle have intentions to productionize it.
+Anyone using or extending Perimeter Protocol does so at their own risk, and should carefully consider whether additional security audits, reviews, or testing are needed before production use.

 ## Smart Contract Architecture